lossofego/spotify2soulseek/README.md

 ## Important Notes

 - Windows SmartScreen Warning
-When you first run the .exe, Windows may show "Windows protected your PC".
-This is because the app isn't signed with a certificate (costs $$$).
-Click "More info" → "Run anyway".
+When u first run the .exe, windows may show "Windows protected your PC".
+This is because the app isn't signed with a certificate.
+Just click more info, then run anyway.

 - Firewall Prompt
 The app needs network access to connect to Soulseek.
-Click "Allow access" when Windows Firewall asks.
+Click "Allow access" when windows firewall asks.

 - First Run Downloads ~50MB
-On first launch, the app downloads the Soulseek client (slskd) automatically.
-This only happens once.
+On first launch, the app downloads the soulseek client (slskd) automatically.
+This only happens the first time u run the .exe.

 ## Menu Options